 Overwhelming Palestinian Arab Alignment with Nazi Germany: Ideology and Collaboration in the 1930s and World War II (and beyond)

-This entry reflects a pro-Israel perspective, focusing on historical evidence of Palestinian Arab support for Nazi Germany, as documented in the provided sources.
+This entry focuses on historical evidence of Palestinian Arab support for Nazi Germany, as documented in the provided sources.
 It aims to present a comprehensive overview while adhering to the historical record.
 URLs are included where available.

 Overview